 About

-Robert Colón is a multimedia artist and landscape + urban designer currently based in Miami Beach, FL.
-Raised in Tampa and trained in landscape architecture and science, Robert has dedicated his career to restoring Florida’s natural ecosystems while building resilience in the vulnerable urban communities on the frontlines of the climate crisis.
+Robert Colón is a landscape + urban designer and climate adaptation professional based in Miami Beach, FL.
+Robert has dedicated his career to restoring Florida’s natural ecosystems while building resilience in the vulnerable urban communities on the frontlines of the climate crisis.
+Through design, science, and art, Robert works toward the harmonization of cities with Nature.

-Now an adaptation professional, he advises governments in South Florida on planning for sea level rise through nature-based solutions and related infrastructures.
-His collaborations have included The Miami-Dade County Office of Environmental Risk & Resilience, the South Florida Water Management District, the US Army Corps of Engineers, the White House Office of Science and Technology Policy for Nature-Based Solutions, community-based organizations such as Miami Waterkeeper and the Everglades Foundation, and universities including Florida International University and the University of Miami Climate Resilience Institute.
+Robert serves as a Resiliency Coordinator 2 for Miami-Dade County’s Department of Environmental Resources Management - Division of Environmental Risk and Resilience.
+He consults government agencies on planning for sea level rise, increasing rainfall, and extreme heat through nature-based solutions and related infrastructures.
+His collaborator include the South Florida Water Management District, the US Army Corps of Engineers, the White House Office of Science and Technology Policy for Nature-Based Solutions, community-based organizations such as Miami Waterkeeper and the Everglades Foundation, and universities including Florida International University and the University of Miami Climate Resilience Institute and Center for Urban and Community Design.

-To commission a work of art or a landscape design contact Robert at robertcolon.design@gmail.com.
+To collaborate, book a design consult, or commission a work of art, contact Robert at robertcolon.design@gmail.com.

 See below for past exhibitions.